Dheeraj-Bhandari/monsterapiclient/README.md

 ### Check Status

-You can use the `get_status` method to check the status of a content generation process:
+You can use the `get_status` method to check the status of a Process Id:

 ```javascript
 const processId = 'your-process-id'; // Replace with the actual process ID